acts-project/acts/docs/howto/run_seeding.rst

 Using a different detector
 -------------------
-The example above uses the Generic detector, but you can also try the seeding example with a DD4hep detector.
+The example above uses the Generic Detector, but you can also try the seeding example with a DD4hep detector.
 To run the seeding example with the OpenData detector,

 .. code-block:: console